ved-sharma/NYC_children_lead_exposure/README.md

 # Exploratory Data Analysis in Python
+### The Dangers of Lead Exposure
+Children exposed to any level of lead may face serious, irreversible harm that has consequences throughout their lifetimes.
+Children under the age of six are at greatest risk for exposure because they explore the world through hand-to-mouth activity and because their bodies are rapidly growing and can more readily absorb lead.
+Elevated blood lead levels in children can result in behavioral changes, reduced educational attainment and hearing and speech delays.

+In New York City, children are required to be tested for lead poisoning at around age 1 and age 2, and to be screened for risk of lead poisoning, and tested if at risk, up until age 6.
+NYC through the Department of Health and Mental Hygiene publishes open-source yearly data on lead levels in children under 6 years of age.
+These data are an indicator of children younger that 6 years of age tested in NYC in a given year with blood lead levels of 5 mcg/dL or greater, a threshold reference level set by the CDC.

+### Goal
-Data for children under 6 yrs of age with Elevated Blood Lead Levels (BLL) in NYC neighborhoods was analyzed.
+To check trends in children with elevated Blood Lead Levels (BLL) overtime in different neighborhoods of NYC, and find out NYC neighborhoods having high proportions of children with elevelated BLL.

+### Brief description of the data analysis
-Original data was downloaded from NYC OpenData website:
+Original data was downloaded as a CSV file from NYC OpenData website:
 https://data.cityofnewyork.us/Health/Children-Under-6-yrs-with-Elevated-Blood-Lead-Leve/tnry-kwh5

 Here is a brief description of what I did with the data: